Welcome!

 Researching Shakespeare’s Birds

 Finding birds in Shakespeare's writing is one puzzle and understanding the significance of each bird is another.
-I am investigating 16th and 17th-century folklore and naturalist beliefs that may have shaped how each species was perceived by the playwright, his characters, and his audiences.
-I am also collecting early modern scientific illustrations and reading the work of scholars who analyzed Shakespeare's relationship to the natural world.
+I am investigating 16th and 17th-century folklore and naturalist beliefs that may have shaped how each species was perceived by the playwright and his audiences.
+I am also collecting early modern scientific illustrations and reading the work of scholars who analyze Shakespeare's relationship to the natural world.

 I want my paintings to offer natural science facts in addition to literary interpretation.
 All illustrations of feathers, eggs, and nests are carefully measured and rendered at life-size, and eggs are numbered in average clutch size.
-I want my bird, feather, and eggs to be as accurate as possible, so I utilize recent publications from reputable ornithological institutes for my avian research.
+I utilize recent publications from reputable ornithological institutes for my avian research.
 My bibliography provides a detailed list of my primary references.

 Sources and Advisors

-My project was awarded a Folger Institute Artist-in-Residence Research Fellowship in 2021, and I am maintaining a conversation with the Folger Shakespeare Library's knowledgeable network of librarians and scholars.
-My research heavily relies on the Folger Shakespeare Library's immense rare book collection, especially the LUNA Digital Image Collection and British Book Illustrations Collection— two digital archives generously made public through their website.
+My project was awarded Folger Institute Artist-in-Residence Research Fellowships in 2021 and 2024, and I am maintaining a conversation with the Folger Shakespeare Library's knowledgeable network of librarians and scholars.
+My research heavily relies on the Folger Shakespeare Library's immense rare book collection, especially the Digital Image Collection and British Book Illustrations Collection— two digital archives generously made public through their website.

 The master lists of Shakespeare's birds and plants were gathered before me by James Edmund Harting and Henry Nicholson Ellacombe, respectively.
 I cross-reference each species with opensourceshakespeare.org, pointing me to every word's exact location in Shakespeare's plays and poems.
 Finally, I read the play to confirm and examine the species' presence.